Shopping Companion: Benchmarking and Training LLM Agents for Long-Horizon Preference-Grounded E-Commerce Tasks: Supplemental Details For Agent Framework

-\textbf{Stage 1 -- Preference Retrieval Agent:} Given a product search query, this agent retrieves relevant memories from the user's dialogue history (using memory search, view, and summarization tools) to identify the user's purchase preferences.
-It reasons step-by-step with multi-turn tool calls, then outputs the identified preferences and asks the user for confirmation.
+\textbf{Stage 1 -- Preference Identification:} Given a product search query, this agent retrieves relevant memories from the user's dialogue history using memory search and memory view tools to identify purchase preferences.
+It reasons step-by-step with multi-turn tool calls and outputs the identified preferences through the user-simulator interface.

-\textbf{Stage 2 -- Shopping Assistance Agent:} Given the search query and the identified user preferences from Stage~1, this agent searches for products that exactly match those preferences.
-It uses product search/view tools and optional web search to verify product attributes, then produces an expert-level Markdown report explaining alignment with user preferences and provides a best-matching recommendation in a special format (\texttt{@REC::product\_id@}).
+\textbf{Stage 2 -- Shopping Task Execution:} Given the search query and the identified preferences from Stage~1, or corrected preferences in evaluation-time correction studies, this agent searches for products that match those preferences.
+It uses product search and product view tools to verify product attributes, then produces an expert-level Markdown report explaining alignment with user preferences and provides a best-matching recommendation in a special format (\texttt{@REC::product\_id@}).